 Accommodation Queries | Reveal all answers

 We have something for everyone, from the budget-conscious to the top of the range, and from the camping enthusiasts to the home-comfort seekers.
-Our range starts with the Classic Tent and the Safari Tent, then on to holiday homes – Classic, Esprit, Espace and Vista.
-We also offer Bungalows, Mountain Lodges and (new for 2014) tree houses and lake houses.
+Our range starts with the Classic Tent and the Safari Tent, then on to holiday homes – Classic, Esprit, Espace, Vista, Avant and Aspect.
+We also offer Bungalows, Mountain Lodges and tree houses.
 Some mobile homes come with decking or air conditioning, please check when booking.
 Please note that some parcs have a restriction on the number of people per pitch – check when booking.
 There may be occasions when you book accommodation that could sleep 8 people, but parc restrictions only allow 6.
 Please take this into consideration when booking by checking the parc pages, if you plan to add people to your party after confirming your reservation.

 The decking on the mobile homes is usually large enough for you and your family to sit around your patio table.
 Please note that decking size can vary according to pitch size, shape and location of existing trees!
 There may also be occasions when patio doors do not open onto the decking, plus the addition of decking may also mean that there is not enough room to park your car on your pitch.
 Regrettably we are unable to confirm this before you travel.

-*Please note that at parc RV014 the decked areas are low level and are of different appearance to that shown in the brochure and on the website.
+*Please note that at parc La Baume, Riviera, the decked areas are low level and are of different appearance to that shown in the brochure and on the website.

 The air conditioning unit is wall-mounted in the living area, and the heater is also in the living area.
 All rooms in the accommodation can benefit from the air con/heater if the doors are left ajar.
 In mobile homes that do not come with air conditioning, a fan will be provided instead.